0x90JMP/0x90JMP.github.io/htb/inception/readme.md

 define('DB_HOST', 'localhost');
 ```

-A quick search with netstat shows no MySQL on localhost, but there are two connections from 192.168.0.10 that stand out.
-We will add that IP to our notes.
+A quick search with netstat shows no MySQL on localhost, but there are connections from the 192.168.0.0/24 that stand out.
+We will add the IP's to our notes.

 ![image](netstat-mysql.png)